jmwai/cart-pilot/frontend/README.md

 - 🏠 **Product Listing Page** - Browse featured products in a clean grid layout
 - 📦 **Product Detail Page** - Detailed product view with images, specs, and "You Might Also Like" recommendations
-- 💬 **AI Chat Assistant** - Floating chatbox for real-time interaction with the shopping orchestrator agent
+- 💬 **AI Chat Assistant** - Floating chatbox that handles ALL shopping operations:
+  - 🔍 Product discovery and search
+  - 🛒 Cart management (add, remove, update)
+  - 📦 Checkout and order creation
+  - 💳 Payment processing (AP2-compliant)
+  - 🎧 Customer support and returns
 - 🎨 **Modern UI** - Clean, minimalist design inspired by the Sole Search reference images
 - 📱 **Responsive Design** - Works seamlessly on desktop, tablet, and mobile devices

+## Architecture: Agent-Driven Shopping

+This application follows an **agent-driven architecture** where the AI chat assistant orchestrates all shopping operations.
+Users interact naturally through conversation while the agent:

+1. **Routes requests** to specialized backend agents (product discovery, cart, checkout, payment, support)
+2. **Maintains context** across the entire shopping journey
+3. **Handles AP2 compliance** for all financial transactions
+4. **Provides recommendations** based on user preferences

+The UI serves as a visual catalog while the agent handles all transactions.

 ## Tech Stack